Pull out all the stops: Textual analysis via punctuation sequences: Data and methodology

 \subsection{Classification models}

 We describe the two classification approaches that we use for author recognition (see~\cref{sec:author_rec}) and genre recognition (see~\cref{sec:genres_rec}).
 Much of the existing classification work on author recognition uses machine-learning classifiers (e.g., support vector machines or neural networks) or similarity-based classification techniques (e.g., using KL divergence)~\cite{Neal2017, Stamatatos2009}.
 We use neural networks and similarity-based classification with KL divergence for both author and genre classification.
 Following standard practice, we split the $n$ documents in our data set into into a training set and a testing set.
 Broadly speaking, a training set calibrates a classification model (e.g., to ``feed'' a neural network and adjust its parameters), and one then uses a testing set to evaluate the accuracy of a calibrated model.
 We ensure that all authors or genres (i.e., all ``classes'') that appear in the testing set also appear in the training corpus; this is known as ``closed-set attribution'' and is common practice in author recognition~\cite{Stamatatos2009, Neal2017}.
-We also ensure that each class appears in the two sets in equal proportion.
-In particular, we follow standard practice and place 80\% of the documents of each class in the training set and the remaining 20\% of the documents of each class in the testing set.
+For a given data set, we place 80\% of the documents in the training set and the remaining 20\% of documents in the testing set.
+(A training:testing ratio of 80:20 is a common choice.)
+A given data set is sometimes the entire corpus (i.e., \nbdocuments\ documents and \nbauthors\ authors), and it is sometimes a subset of it.
+In our summary tables (see \cref{sec:author_rec} and~\cref{sec:genres_rec}), we explicitly specify the sizes of the training and testing sets of our experiments.